YarosMallorca/tib_api/README.md

 ## Warning

 As this is an unofficial package, the API might change at any time and break the package.
 Use at your own risk.
 If you find any issues, please report them in the [GitHub repository issue tracker](https://github.com/YarosMallorca/tib_api/issues).

+Major, breaking changes are upcoming and will be documented in the [CHANGELOG](CHANGELOG.md).